-If you or your child is receiving SUPRAX®, it is for the treatment of a bacterial infection.1 Bacteria are tiny, single-celled organisms that are a normal part of our environment.
+If you are receiving Suprax, it is for the treatment of a bacterial infection.1 Bacteria are tiny, single-celled organisms that are a normal part of our environment.
 In fact, our bodies contain "good" bacteria to help us digest food.2

 There are many different kinds of bacteria.
 There can also be important differences between bacteria that seem nearly the same.
 When scientists are describing a specific kind of bacteria within a species, they often refer to it as a "strain."